RohitRants/productportfolio/README.md

-# Rohit Kumar — AI Product Manager Portfolio
+# Rohit Kumar — Product Manager Portfolio

-I'm an AI Product Manager with 5+ years of experience building products at the intersection of business risk, compliance, and applied AI.
 This repository is a working portfolio of case studies — each one shows how I frame a problem, make product and architecture decisions under real-world constraints, and validate whether the solution actually worked.

 Each case study is **not a production system**.
 It's a scoped MVP proof-of-concept, built to demonstrate product and technical reasoning quickly — paired with an explicit section on what would change to make it production-ready.
-I think this distinction matters: a good AI PM should be able to move fast on a proof of concept *and* reason clearly about what separates a demo from a system a bank, or Apple, or Netflix could actually ship.
+I think this distinction matters: a good PM should be able to move fast on a proof of concept *and* reason clearly about what separates a demo from a scalable system.

 ## How to read this repo